BaptisteLalanne/Privacy-Keeper/README.md

 ## Installation

-Download the projet and put in a folder.
+Download the projet and put it in a folder.

 In a chromium based browser (i.e.: Chrome), load the folder as an extension.
 You may have to turn on developer mode on your browser to be able to do so.